zekroTJA/zekroTJA/README.md

 ---

 Hey 👋!
-I'm Ringo Hoffman, also known as zekro.
+I'm Ringo Hoffmann, also known as zekro.
 I am a <!--age:1998-12-12-->23 years old full stack developer from Germany.

 I am mostly experienced with Go, C# and Python, especially in creating back end and server applications.
 Also, I work a lot with web utilities and frameworks like Angular, React and Vue *(and all the stuff that comes with it like TypeScript, SCSS/SASS, Node/NPM, ...)*.